Bubobubobubobubo/sardine/README.md

 these files and adding the missing bit of information you would like to see being updated or added.

-The code source lives in the `cli/`, `fishery/` and `sardine/` folders.
+The majority of the source code lives in the `sardine/` folder.
 Most functions are already documented but the architecture of **Sardine** needs some time to get used to.
 You can contact me directly if you would like to learn more about it.
 There are no contributions rules for the moment, and I will explore each and every request that you would like to propose!